annotation/text-fabric/tf/docs/about/clientmanual.md

     An observation is represented by:

     *   shallow representations of the context objects,
     *   a shallow representation of the focus object,
     *   a deep representation of the focus object.

 All objects are represented ultimately by their material in the layers.
-When we display results or export them, we present all layers that you have selected by means of **hide/show**.
+When we display results or export them, we present all layers that you have selected by means of **hide / show**.

 !!! note "Multiple layers"
     If multiple layers have been selected for some levels,